VRHIKKY/VketCloudSDK_Documents/docs/hs/hs_component.en.md

 ## Callback - Custom State/Custom Data

-A callback method that receives any data sent by the room's manager.
+This is a callback method that receives any data sent from any player in the room.

 ```
 component CustomDataReceiver